callchain/calld/src/call/app/paths/README.md

 For tx processing, people submit a tx to a calld node, which attempts to apply the tx locally first, and if succeesful, distributes it to other nodes.

 When someone accepts payment they list their specific payment terms, "what must happen before the payment goes off."
-That can be done completely in the Ripple Network.
-Normally a payment on the Ripple net can be completely settled there.
+That can be done completely in the Call Network.
+Normally a payment on the Call net can be completely settled there.
 When the ledger closes, the terms are met, or they are not met.

 For a bridge payment, based on a previous promise it will deliver payment off-network.
 A bridge promises to execute the final leg of a payment, but there's the possibility of default.
 If you want to trust a bridge for a specific pathfinding request, you need to include it in the request.

-In contrast, a gateway is in the business of redeeming value on the Ripple Network for value off the Ripnet.
+In contrast, a gateway is in the business of redeeming value on the Call Network for value off the Ripnet.
 A gateway is in the business of issuing balances.

 Bitstamp is a gateway - you send 'em cash, they give you a call balance and vice versa.
 There's no promise or forwarding for a transaction.

 A bridge is a facility that allows payments to be made from the Ripnet to off the Ripnet.

-Suppose I'm on the Ripple network and want to send value to the bitcoin network.
+Suppose I'm on the Call network and want to send value to the bitcoin network.
 See:  https://call.com/wiki/Outbound_Bridge_Payments https://call.com/wiki/Services_API